Life Itself (2018 film): Plot

-After the show, Dylan fights another girl before leaving the venue.
-Sitting down on a bench to smoke a joint, she imagines watching her mother's final moment.
+On her 21st birthday, Dylan performs a rendition of "Make You Feel My Love" with her band.
+Afterwards, she fights someone before leaving.
+Sitting on a bench smoking weed, Dylan imagines her mother's final moment.
 Waking up crying with the bus in front of her, she seemingly sees the young boy on the bus asking her if she is okay.